Damarukam: Critical reception

 idlebrain.com jeevi gave a rating of 3/5 stating "First half of the film is good, Plus points of the film are Nagarjuna and the grandeur".
-Great andhra also rated 3/5 DNA India gave the film 2.5 and Times of India gave 3.5 ratings.
-Reddif also rated 3/5 and said "This socio-fantasy is one-of-its-kind in today's times and can be watched once for the stunning visuals".
+DNA India gave the film 2.5 and Times of India gave 3.5 ratings.
+Rediff also rated 3/5 and said "This socio-fantasy is one-of-its-kind in today's times and can be watched once for the stunning visuals".